MartiMarch/Web-BruteForce/README.md

 <h1>Web-BruteForce</h1>
-Testing a brute force over a basic Webpage.
+Testing a brute force over a basic web page.
 I use Selenium and Python for scrapping the web and web server is launched over centos 7.

 <h2>Installation</h2>